Quantized Coulomb branch of 4d $\mathcal{N}=2$ $Sp(N)$ gauge theory and spherical DAHA of $(C_N^{\vee}, C_N)$-type: Monopole bubbling effect

 \subsection{Complete brane setup with extra D5-branes}

 \begin{pdffig}

 \end{pdffig}

-In the previous subsection, the bending effect of 5-branes in the presence of D7-branes was not considered.
+In the previous subsection, the bending effect of 5-branes in the presence of D7-branes was not taken into account.
 For example, in Figure \ref{fig:subbrane7}, semi-infinite \((1, \pm1)\) 5-branes appear due to the branch cuts associated with D7-branes.
-Since these semi-infinite 5-branes intersect in the \((x^4, x^5)\) plane, the matter content derived from the naive brane configuration in the previous subsection does not account for this effect \cite{Assel:2019iae}.
+Since these semi-infinite 5-branes intersect in the \((x^4, x^5)\) plane, the matter content derived from the naive brane configuration in the previous subsection does not capture this effect \cite{Assel:2019iae}.
 The authors of \cite{Assel:2019iae} proposed completing the brane configuration by adding extra D5-branes.
-Then, the monopole bubbling contribution \(Z_{\rm mono}\) is obtained by considering the zero flavor charge sector in the Witten index associated with the extra D5-branes, where the zero flavor charge sector corresponds to taking the extra D5-branes to infinity in the \((x^4,x^5)\) plane.
+Then, the monopole bubbling contribution \(Z_{\rm mono}\) is obtained by considering the zero-flavor-charge sector in the Witten index associated with the extra D5-branes, where the zero-flavor-charge sector corresponds to taking the extra D5-branes to infinity in the \((x^4,x^5)\) plane.

-An important point here is that the modified SQM with extra D5-branes does not exhibit the wall-crossing phenomenon.
-The Witten index of the modified SQM can be reliably calculated using the JK residue method with a particular choice of the FI-parameter.
+An important point here is that the modified SQM with extra D5-branes does not exhibit wall crossing.
+The Witten index of the modified SQM can be reliably calculated using the JK-residue method with a particular choice of the FI parameter.

 The complete brane setup for \({\bm p}=(1,-1)\) (resp. \({\bm p}=1\)) and \(\tilde{\bm p}=(0,0)\) (resp. \(\tilde{\bm p}=0\)) in the \(U(2)\) (resp. \(SU(2)\)) gauge theory is depicted in Figure \ref{fig:subbrane8}.
-A new neutral Fermi multiplet arises from D5-D3 strings and is added to the SQM depicted in Figure \ref{fig:subquiver1}.
+A new neutral Fermi multiplet arising from D5-D3 strings is added to the SQM depicted in Figure \ref{fig:subquiver1}.
 Thus, the modified SQM with extra D5-branes is depicted in Figure \ref{fig:subquiver2}.
 The two extra D5-branes are taken to infinity in the final step of the calculation.